chaco-win/tools/README.md

 # tools
 A collection of PowerShell scripts for system maintenance and cleanup.

-type the follolling line in powershell:
+type the following line in powershell:

 irm tinyurl.com/chaco-tools |iex